Listen To Article

 “The Olden Gods and ways refuse to be forgotten!
 Children of Kingu, the Gods of your Ancestors weep for you.
 Its time once again to sing the Ancient Songs in the Sacred Shrines which stand deserted and abandoned without your lofty praises and offerings.

 Behold the Ancestors of Kingu have sent us to gather you once again into the Sacred Shrines so you can sing priaises to them as their Children, so they can delight in them as your Parentsll!!”, she shouted with a hysterical joy.

 The words pierced through the crowd which stood transfixed, latching onto every word.

-She didn’t even acknowledge the question and continued, “I tell you that the moment of deliverance is at hand, and the one sent by the Olden Gods to relieve you from the yoke of the Juluka stands amongst us at this very moment!!!”.
+She didn’t even acknowledge the question and continued, “I tell you that the moment of deliverance is at hand, and The Elected sent by the Olden Gods to free you from the yoke of the Juluka stands amongst us at this very moment!!!”.

 The crowd stirred, and fell silent as they vigorously scanned one another.

 “Point him or her out to us if what you say is true!”

 The skeptic spoke out once again, but this time the crowd was less interested.